Scream (Michael Jackson and Janet Jackson song): Critical reaction

 Music & Media noted "the sound of radio interference and frenzied swingbeat."
 Tim Jeffery from Music Weeks RM Dance Update gave it four out of five, stating that it is "obviously a chart hit".
-Another editor, James Hamilton deemed it a "typically yelped and for once genuine pain filled jitterer duetted with sister Janet."
+Another RM editor, James Hamilton deemed it a "typically yelped and for once genuine pain filled jitterer duetted with sister Janet."
 James Hunter of Rolling Stone said that, "the excellent current single 'Scream' or the first-rate R&B ballad 'You Are Not Alone' – manage to link the incidents of Jackson's infamous recent past to universal concepts like injustice or isolation.
 When he bases his music in the bluntness of hip-hop, Jackson sketches funky scenarios denouncing greed, blanket unreliability and false accusation."
-He went on to say of "Scream" and "Tabloid Junkie", "[these] two adventurous Jam and Lewis thumpers work completely: Jackson's slippery voice is caught in mammoth funk-rock constructions.
+He went on to say of 'Scream' and 'Tabloid Junkie', "[these] two adventurous Jam and Lewis thumpers work completely: Jackson's slippery voice is caught in mammoth funk-rock constructions.
 They're reminiscent of Janet Jackson's hits, in which Jam and Lewis allow space for lush vocal harmonies taken from the Triumph-era Jacksons; the choruses of 'Tabloid Junkie' in particular sing out with quick-voiced warnings about the failings of media truth."

-Patrick MacDonald of The Seattle Times called "Scream" the best song on the album.
+Patrick MacDonald of The Seattle Times called 'Scream' the best song on the album.
 He continued, "The refrain of "Stop pressurin' me!" is compelling, and he spits out the lyrics with drama and purpose.
 The song has bite and infectious energy."
 MacDonald did, however, consider the use of profanity unnecessary.
+Tony Cross from Smash Hits gave it a top score of five out of five, writing, "This really is dangerous.
+Just like 'Black & White' went in the face of Michael's "white" look, so 'Scream' goes in the face of everyting you'd expect.
+Police sirens, anger (Stop questioning me — you know you make me wanna scream), his sister's small but vital contribution (I was disgusted by the injustice).
+This is Michael fighting back.
+And he's delivered what could be a knock-out blow.
+Incredible."
 Richard Harrington of The Washington Post, however, called it "dull and musically uninvolved."
-He was also of the opinion that it sounded like "Jam" from 1991, thus dated.
-"Scream" was nominated for "Best Pop Collaboration with Vocals" at the 1996 American Music Awards, and shortly afterward it gained a Grammy nomination for "Best Pop Collaboration with Vocals".
+He was also of the opinion that it sounded like 'Jam' from 1991, thus dated.
+'Scream' was nominated for "Best Pop Collaboration with Vocals" at the 1996 American Music Awards, and shortly afterward it gained a Grammy nomination for "Best Pop Collaboration with Vocals".

 Commercial reception of "Scream"

 "Scream" was a worldwide hit.
-In the U.S. it was the first song in the 37-year history of Billboard to debut at number five; however it would peak there.
+In the US it was the first song in the 37-year history of Billboard to debut at number five, where it peaked.
 The single was certified platinum by the RIAA and sold 700,000 copies domestically.
 It reached number one in Italy, Spain, and New Zealand, number two in Australia and Norway and number three in the UK.
 It became a top five hit in every major music market.
 A remix of "Scream" was also issued in the UK which charted at number 43 and in 2009 re-entered the UK charts at number 70.